apptainer/singularity-userdocs/build_env.rst

 Overview
 --------

-It’s commonly the case that you want to customize your build environment, such as specifying a custom cache directory for layers, or sending your Docker Credentials to the registry endpoint.
-Here we will discuss those topics.
+You may wish to customize your build environment by doing things such as specifying a custom cache directory for images or sending your Docker Credentials to the registry endpoint.
+Here we will discuss these and other topics related to the build environment.

 -------------
 Cache Folders
 -------------

-To make download of layers for build and :ref:`pull <pull-command>` faster and less redundant, we use a caching strategy.
-By default, the Singularity software will create a set of folders in your ``$HOME`` directory for docker layers, Cloud library images and metadata, respectively:
+To make downloading images for build and :ref:`pull <pull-command>` faster and less redundant, Singularity uses a caching strategy.
+By default, Singularity will create a set of folders in your ``$HOME`` directory for docker layers, Cloud library images, and metadata, respectively:

 .. code-block:: none